kyma-incubator/service-catalog/docs/migration-apiserver-to-crds.md

 9. Add proper `OwnerReference` to all Secrets pointed by ServiceBindings.
 10. Scale up the Controller Manager.

->**NOTE:** In step 6, there is no difference between upgrade Service Catalog using your own etcd or the main Kubernetes etcd.
+>**NOTE:** In step 6, there is no difference between Service Catalog upgrade using your own etcd or the main Kubernetes etcd.

 ## Upgrade Service Catalog manually

 ### Backup and deleting resources

-Execute the `backup` action to scale down the Controller Manager, remove owner referneces in Secrets and store all resources in a specified folder, then delete all Service Catalog resources.
+Execute the `backup` action to scale down the Controller Manager, remove owner references in Secrets and store all resources in a specified folder, then delete all Service Catalog resources.

 ```bash
 ./service-catalog migration --action backup --storage-path=data/ --service-catalog-namespace=catalog --controller-manager-deployment=catalog-catalog-controller-manager